 I chose Sarah Connor as my final heroine because she sacrifices every chance she has for a normal life for her and her son to save the world from an inevitable fate.
 She is resourceful, strong, smart, and caring.
 Sarah Connor is a real hero, even if she is never the “hero” in her films.
 She might be crazy but I wish I could be like her.

 That’s it.
 That’s 10.
 I hope you enjoyed it.
 Who are your favorite heroines?
-Sound off below.If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Sound off below.Pin this article to read later!
+And make sure to follow us on Pinterest.